 NGC 6960 – The Western Veil Nebula

 My final photo of the Veil Nebula combines a standard broadband RGB image with narrowband Ha and OIII details.
 I was not overly impressed with the HST palette version of my image that mapped the NB data to the RGB channels.
-(R=SII, G=Ha, B=OIII), but that is just a matter of personal taste.
+(R=SII, G=Ha, B=OIII).

 The RGB data was shot using the Altair Hypercam 183C camera with a Baader UHC-S Filter to block the city glow.
 The true color portion of the image was used to give the photo a more natural look, with accurate star colors.